Abercrombie & Fitch: Brand protection

-Because of extensive counterfeiting of its products, the company launched a brand protection program in 2006 to combat the problem worldwide (focusing more on China, Hong Kong, Japan and Korea) by working with law enforcement globally.
-The program is headed by a former FBI Supervisory Special Agent who was part of the FBI's Intellectual Property Rights program, and covers all the company's brands.
-The company says that the program "will improve current practices and strategies by focusing on eliminating the supply of illicit Abercrombie & Fitch products."
+Because of extensive counterfeiting of its products, the company launched a brand protection program in 2006 to combat the problem by working with law enforcement globally.
+The company stated that the program would "improve current practices and strategies by focusing on eliminating the supply of illicit Abercrombie & Fitch products."

 In August 2011, the company offered Mike "The Situation" Sorrentino and other cast members of the MTV reality show Jersey Shore a "substantial payment" if they stopped wearing Abercrombie-branded clothes, stating "We are deeply concerned that Mr. Sorrentino's association with our brand could cause significant damage to our image."
 In November 2011, Sorrentino filed a lawsuit against the company after it allegedly violated his copyrights in making shirts that said "The Fitchuation" and "GTL...You Know The Deal".
 The case was dismissed in July 2013.

 Jeffries' 2006 target demographic quote

-In 2013, a 2006 Salon interview with then-CEO Mike Jeffries went viral, causing public backlash against A&F's marketing practices.
-Jeffries comments – that his brand is only suitable for "the good-looking, cool kids," and that there are people who do not belong in his clothes, namely, overweight people – came under fire.
+In 2013, a 2006 Salon interview with then-CEO Mike Jeffries went viral, causing public backlash against Abercrombie & Fitch's marketing practices.

 That's why we hire good-looking people in our stores.
 Because good-looking people attract other good-looking people, and we want to market to cool, good-looking people.
 We don't market to anyone other than that. ...
 In every school there are the cool and popular kids, and then there are the not-so-cool kids.
 Candidly, we go after the cool kids.
 We go after the attractive all-American kid with a great attitude and a lot of friends.
 A lot of people don't belong [in our clothes], and they can't belong.
 Are we exclusionary?
 Absolutely.

 These quotes, which were the basis for the article's "youth, sex and casual superiority" headline, went largely unnoticed when the article was published in 2006, until they resurfaced in May 2013 after actor Kirstie Alley brought them up in an Entertainment Tonight interview, and prominent daytime talk-show host Ellen DeGeneres spoke out against the company.

 Jeffries issued an official statement on May 17, 2013, regarding the news articles, saying, "I want to address some of my comments that have been circulating from a 2006 interview.
 While I believe this seven-year-old, resurrected quote has been taken out of context, I sincerely regret that my choice of words was interpreted in a manner that has offended."
 He also stated, "We are completely opposed to any discrimination, bullying, derogatory characterizations or other anti-social behavior based on race, gender, body type or other individual characteristics."